 There are many ways to use this amazing Jute fiber.

 - There are some parts of the world love jute leaves as good food.
-It contains calcium, phosphorus, iron and potassium.
-These all elements are very good for health.
+It contains calcium, phosphorus, iron, and potassium.
+These elements are very good for health.

 - Jute can be used to make furniture.